Alternate Text

 All European states as well as Canada, the United States and the Central Asian countries participate in the OSCE, a total of 57 countries.
 The newest participating State is Mongolia, which joined the organization in 2012.

 The OSCE’s highest decision-making body is the Summit at the level of Heads of State or Government.
 The last Summit took place in Astana in 2010.
 In between Summits, the Foreign Ministers of the participating States convene for yearly Ministerial Councils.
-The last Ministerial Council was held in Skopje, North Macedonia in December 2023 and the next is planned to take place in Valetta, Malta, who will Chair the OSCE in 2024.
+The last Ministerial Council was held in Valletta, Malta in December 2024.
+In 2025 Finland holds the Chairpersonship of the OSCE.
 Decision making within the OSCE is based on the principle of consensus.

 The Permanent Council is the OSCE’s regular body for decision making.
 It normally meets weekly and is responsible for the daily business of the organization and consists of the participating States’ Ambassadors/Permanent Representatives.
 Four committees and various working groups are established under the Permanent Council.
 There is a committee for each of the three dimensions, and a fourth committee for budgetary and management issues.
-These bodies prepare the various decisions that are to be taken by the Permanent Council, by the participating States’ Foreign Ministers or by Heads of State and Government.
+In 2025, under Finland’s Chairpersonship of the OSCE, Sweden chairs the Human Dimension Committee.
+The human dimension is a cornerstone of the OSCE’s comprehensive approach to security, linking issues of human rights, democracy and the rule of law to security.
 The Chairpersonship of the OSCE is held by one participating State and rotates annually.
 Sweden served as Chairperson-in-Office in 2021.

 The OSCE structures are geographically dispersed.
 The Secretariat, directed by the Secretary General, and the Representative on Freedom of the Media (RFOM) are based in Vienna.
 The High Commissioner on National Minorities (HCNM) is located in The Hague and the Office for Democratic Institutions and Human Rights (ODIHR) in Warsaw.
 In addition, there are twelve field presences in the Western Balkans, Eastern Europe and Central Asia.
 The OSCE Parliamentary Assembly is based in Copenhagen.